|The Best Fall Hikes in the Smokies|

 Suggested early-mid October hikes: You'll still want to hike in the higher elevations.
 In addition to the suggestions above, check out Gregory Bald, Mt.
 Cammerer, Spence Field, Albright Grove or the Sugarland Mountain Trail starting from Clingmans Dome Road.

-Autumn colors usually reach their peak at the mid and lower elevations between mid-October and early November.
-This is usually the best time to be in the park as you will see the spectacular displays of color from sugar maples, scarlet oak, sweetgum, red maple, and hickories.
+Autumn colors usually reach their peak at the mid and lower elevations of the park between mid-October and early November.
+This is usually the best time to visit the park, as you will see the spectacular displays of color from sugar and red maples, scarlet oaks, sweetgum and hickories.
 Your hiking choices will have greatly expanded during this time period as well.
-You can continue to hike at elevation to take in the fall colors from above, or you could walk among the autumn colored trees.
+You can continue to hike at elevation to take in the fall colors from above, or you could walk amongst the autumn colored trees.

 Suggested mid-late October hikes: If you wish to hike at elevation for spectacular fall views try exploring the Rich Mountain Loop, Alum Cave, Hemphill Bald, the Shuckstack Fire Tower, Bullhead, Charlies Bunion or Mount Sterling trails.
 If you wish to hike among the trees, check out Baskins Creek Falls, Little River Trail, Old Settlers Trail, Grapeyard Ridge, or the Porters Creek Trail.